 If you visit the Amazon rainforest from Puerto Maldonado, Peru, you’ll be visiting the Tambopata Nature Reserve, on the Tambopata and Madre de Dios Rivers, which are tributaries of the Amazon River.

-4 Days in the Amazon Jungle with Kids
+4 Days in Peru’s Jungle with Kids

 We arranged a 4-day/3-night Amazon jungle excursion through Chuncho Lodge and were quite happy with it.
-They recommend the tour for 5+, E was a few months shy of 5 when we did the tour, and while she held up pretty well, there were parts of the tour that were tough for her.
+They recommend the tour for ages 5+, E was a few months shy of 5 when we did the tour, and while she held up pretty well, there were parts of the tour that were tough for her.

 The tour included meals and lodging and transportation for our four days.
 We had two other people with us for the first two days, it was just the four of us and our guide for the Sandoval Lake portion of the trip.